Chemistry IA ideas (30+ topics) - Topic Description & Analysis Included!

 Explore Water of Crystallisation.

-Acid-Base Titration to determine water of crystallization.
+- Acid-Base Titration to determine water crystallization.

 Investigate the synthesis of sweetener Dulcin from Paracetamol.